-The WRC's student workers and volunteers are a diverse group of women and men who are committed to educating themselves and their peers about issues like gender equity, identity, equality, social privilege and oppression.
+The WRC's student workers and volunteers are a diverse group of students who are committed to educating themselves and their peers about issues like gender equity, identity, equality, social privilege and oppression.

 Through training and hands on experience, student workers learn how oppression and privilege are linked to gender violence and sexual assault.
 They work with WRC staff members to create and implement educational programs, facilitate powerful discussion, and become leaders in the SMC community.
 Here are the various opportunities to get involved this semester:

-Student Worker (Federal Work Study Position): Student workers assist with program and event planning, marketing, managing social media, tabling, greeting visitors, and numerous other areas.
-There is currently 1 open Student Worker position at the WRC and we are looking for a student who can work the opening shift (8:30AM to 10:30AM) Monday, Tuesday, Wednesday, and Friday (or at least 3 of these days) for Fall Semester.
+Student Worker (Federal Work Study Position) Student workers assist with program and event planning, marketing, managing social media, tabling, greeting visitors, and numerous other areas.
+In the spring semester of each year we take applications for these positions for the following school year.
 This student must have Federal Work Study.

-For more information on becoming a WRC student worker or volunteer, stop by the WRC and speak to Gillian or Sharon or call x4192.
+For more information on becoming a WRC student worker or volunteer, stop by the WRC or call x4192.
 Applications are available in the WRC.